 Unsure how to use a hand felting needle?
 The photos cover it all, via zoomed in images…..

-Embellishment, specifically the use of a machine may not be to everyone’s taste.
-Some may prefer the traditional wet felting methods.
+Embellishment, specifically with the use of a machine may not be to everyone’s taste.
+Some may prefer the traditional wet felting methods and if you are strongly committed to the more traditional felting flavours, then this might be somewhat experimental for you.

 Looking at this book, I began to feel guilt.
 Why had I not got my machine out to try this technique?
 Maybe its the way she explains it that’s so easy to follow; but hey I know I am going to take a second look and give it a go!